 The boards of appeal are located at the European Patent Office's headquarters in Munich, Germany.
-They consist of an Enlarged Board of Appeal, a Legal Board of Appeal and 28 technical boards of appeal.
+Following reform measures in 2016 and also to enhance the perception of their independence, the boards will move to a separate building in Haar, on the outskirts of Munich, during the second half of 2017.
+The boards consist of the Enlarged Board of Appeal, the Legal Board of Appeal and 28 technical boards of appeal.

-The members of the boards are bound only by the European Patent Convention, which governs European patent practice at the European Patent Office.
-According to the Convention, in their decisions the members of the boards are not bound by any other instructions whatsoever, either from the President of the Office or from the national authorities or from any other party.
-The status of the members of the boards is comparable to that of a judge at a second-instance national court.
+The members of the boards are bound only by the European Patent Convention (Article 23(3) EPC).
+According to the Convention, in their decisions the members of the boards are not bound by any other instructions whatsoever, whether from the President of the Office or from the national authorities or from any other party.
+The office of member of the boards of appeal is comparable to that of a judge of a national court which reviews decisions of administrative bodies.

 Technical boards are usually composed of two members from the relevant technical field as well as one legal member.
 The Legal Board of Appeal is composed of three legal members.

-Vacancies are advertised within the European Patent Office (EPO) and externally.
+Vacancies are advertised inside the European Patent Office (EPO) and externally.

-Based on the results of the selection procedure, a committee establishes a shortlist of suitable candidates for the President of the Office, who in turn proposes a candidate to the European Patent Organisation's Administrative Council, which either accepts or rejects the candidate in accordance with the provisions laid down in the European Patent Convention.
+Based on the results of the selection procedure, a committee establishes a list of suitable candidates for the President of the Boards of Appeal, who in turn proposes a candidate to the European Patent Organisation's Administrative Council, which either accepts or rejects the candidate in accordance with the provisions laid down in the European Patent Convention.

-The technical boards of appeal and the Legal Board deal with appeals filed in relation to decisions reached by the first instance in the patent grant procedure, that is the Receiving Section and the Examining, Legal and Opposition Divisions.
+The technical boards of appeal and the Legal Board deal with appeals filed in relation to decisions reached by the departments of first instance during and after the patent grant procedure, that is the Receiving Section and the Examining, Legal and Opposition Divisions.

 The Legal Board of Appeal deals mainly with appeals by parties adversely affected by decisions of the Receiving Section and the Legal Division.